joshbegley/nyt-latest/README.md

 `Video captured flames engulfing an apartment building in Dallas on Thursday.`\
 https://www.nytimes.com/video/us/100000010931758/fire-dallas-apartment-building.html

-**Scripps Spelling Bee Live Updates: Students Battle for Word Domination**\
+**Scripps Spelling Bee Live Updates: 4 Spellers Remain in the Quest for Word Domination**\
-`The night’s third round claimed four contestants, eliminating them with words like “catometope,” “vaesite” and “oconee bells.”`\
+`A devastating round ousted four contestants in quick succession, while a fifth was eliminated by “Quincke tube.”`\
 https://www.nytimes.com/live/2026/05/28/us/scripps-spelling-bee

 **A Democrat’s Dodge on AIPAC Points to the Party’s Tensions Over Israel**\